bridcourtney/Your-PMP-Journey/README.md

    -   ### Font & Icons
-     -  Font Josefin Sans
+       - I selected Josefin Sans for consistent font throughout the Site
-      -  The icon in the navbar is a good fit for the theme of the application
+       - The icons in the navbar are a good fit for the theme of the application
        - Icons break up the information visually, creating space for the user and not overwhelming them with too much info at once.
-        -  Each icon was chosen for it's clarity in quickly explaining the relevant meaning with an image.

 -   ## Wireframes